 - What is the equation of state of QCD matter at high net-baryon densities, and what are the relevant degrees of freedom at these densities?
 Is there a phase transition from hadronic to quark-gluon matter, or a region of phase coexistence?
-Do exotic QCD phases like quarkyonic matter exist? - To what extent are the properties of hadrons modified in dense baryonic matter?
-Are we able to find indications of chiral symmetry restoration? - How far can we extend the chart of nuclei towards the third (strange) dimension by producing single and double strange hypernuclei?
-Does strange matter exist in the form of heavy multi-strange objects?
+Do exotic QCD phases exist? - To what extent are the properties of hadrons modified in dense baryonic matter?
+Are we able to find indications of chiral symmetry restoration? - How far can we extend the chart of nuclei towards the third (strange) dimension by producing single and